 Does Nancy Pelosi really want to look those families in the face and say, rather than accept you back into the United States as a citizen, just simply because you were traveling in China, you should have to rot in some cheap hotel over there while you were quarantined?

-The other thing on coronavirus, and Carl, I can tell you from first hand experience, being right in the middle of all of this.
+The other thing on coronavirus, and Carl, I can tell you from firsthand experience being right in the middle of all of this, there was never a moment where grocery stores didn't have any food.

-Uh the shelves were full except for toilet paper and paper towels.
+The shelves were full except for toilet paper and paper towels.

-They all wore their masks, and I go in every week and they're still all working, meaning they didn't get sick.
+They all wore their masks, and I go in every week, and they're still all working, meaning they didn't get sick.

 What did Cuomo, what did the governor of Pennsylvania, what did Murphy in New Jersey, what did Whitmer do?

-Their executive orders force people into nursing homes with COVID 19 long-term care facilities.
+Their executive orders force people into nursing homes with COVID-19, long-term care facilities.

 There's nothing we can do.

-They're gonna die anyway.
+They're going to die anyway.

 Could you imagine if Trump said that?